fafadiatech/ft-ansible-playbook/odoo/README.md

 ```
 ## Running the Play

 After all this hustle, we are finally ready to run the play, go to taks directory in the playbook
 ```
 ansible-playbook -v main.yml --extra-vars "odoo_version=9.0 host_name=your_server_name user_name=your_user_name"
 ```
 The good reason to put extra vars it that we can change the version for Odoo(below 10) and host on the go whenever we want.

 Thats it.
 Tried and tested on version 9 and 8.
-For now it wont suppoert 10 as the installation steps are quite different.
+For now it won't support 10 as the installation steps are quite different.

 ## Built With